 League of Legends (or LoL to its friends) is big daddy of the genre and by far the most popular game in the world.
-League of Legends boasts 100 million unique players every month of the year, and has become the vanguard of eSports.
+League of Legends boasts 100 million unique players every month of the year, and has become the vanguard of esports.

 Despite using a very traditional MOBA formula, League of Legends certainly isn’t lacking depth.
 Enhancing the game’s 136 playable champions with optimal item builds and choosing the perfect moment to take objectives are key to victory.
-For most, League of Legends strikes the perfect balance between tactical play and twitching skills for an experience in which anyone can find their niche.
+For most, League of Legends strikes the perfect balance between tactical play and twitch skills for an experience in which anyone can find their niche.

-Valve’s own take on Defense of the Ancients - the original Warcraft III mod and progenitor of all MOBA games - is Dota 2.
+Valve’s own take on Defense of the Ancients – the original Warcraft III mod and progenitor of all MOBA games – is Dota 2.
 Yup, it’s pretty much the official sequel to the mod that started it all.
 Despite that prestigious title, its player numbers pale in comparison to League of Legends.
 Yet a strong 13 million players per month secures it second place in the MOBA race.
-The Dota 2 esports scene is thriving, particularly in the west where the yearly International world finals gathers a multi-million dollar prize pool.
+The Dota 2 esports scene is thriving, particularly in the West where the yearly International world finals gathers a multi-million dollar prize pool.

 Dota 2 follows the same formula as League of Legends but adds layers of complexity.
 For instance, it’s possible for players to kill their own creeps (minions) in order to prevent their opponent harvesting gold, a tactic known as ‘denying’.
 Players can also ship items to themselves across the map using a courier instead of having to return to their base.